roboflow/cvevals/README.md

 # CV Evaluations 🔎

-[Roboflow Evaluations](https://github.com/roboflow/evaluations) is a framework for evaluating the results of computer vision models.
+`cvevals` is a framework for evaluating the results of computer vision models.
 Think [OpenAI Evals](https://github.com/openai/evals), but for computer vision models.

 Roboflow `evaluations` is a Python package for evaluating computer vision models.